cocoakang/colmap_multichannel/README.md

 TIPS:
 - For Ubuntu 20+, no entry of gcc/g++ lower than 7 are provided.
 One should add xenial repository as described [here](https://askubuntu.com/questions/1235819/ubuntu-20-04-gcc-version-lower-than-gcc-7).
 - Source codes of demonstrated version of ceres and CGAL are provided in the folder named 3rd_packages.
 If you use these codes, the recommended order of installing is: gcc/g++ -> cuda/cudnn -> boost -> ceres -> cgal
+- If your gpu is 3090, add this flag to cmake to specify GPU architecture: -DCUDA_ARCHS=Ampere

 ----
 ## Installation